RavensbourneWebMedia/Web-Design-principles/sessions/07/README.md

 How can we use the unique properties of the Web medium to our advantage (for instance, to make a **recipe** that doesn't look just like a printed page)?

 ![](http://frankchimero.com/writing/the-webs-grain/seabig.jpg)

+# Review of Summative

+What will you need to hand in for summative?
+[Find it all out here.] (https://github.com/RavensbourneWebMedia/Web-Design-principles/tree/2016/sessions/10#hand-in-package)

+# Class Open Time

+An afternoon session to work on any areas of the course so far that you think may need improvement.

+This weeks project involves writing Mark Up.
+If you haven't had time to go through the mark up tutorial, this would be a good use of the afternoon session.
+(Find the mark up tutorial here) [http://www.markdowntutorial.com/]

+Each week you should have been hosting and supplying links to your mini lessons.
+If you haven't done this yet, this would be a good use of this afternoons time.

+If you need more time to practice photoshop and illustrator, now would be a good time.